antmicro/farshow/README.md

 streamer.sendFrame(frame, "my_stream", ".png", cv::IMWRITE_PNG_COMPRESSION=4);
 ```

-[Here](https://docs.opencv.org/3.4/d4/da8/group__imgcodecs.html#ga288b8b3da0892bd651fce07b3bbd3a56) you can find more information about supported formats.
+Look for  more information about supported formats in [OpenCV image reading and writing documentation](https://docs.opencv.org/3.4/d4/da8/group__imgcodecs.html#ga288b8b3da0892bd651fce07b3bbd3a56).

 To ensure continuity of the stream, use the same name for each frame in it.

 #### Technical details
 To send the frame, we must encode it and check if it fits the datagram.
 If not, it's split into parts.
 Each frame has an id and number of parts.
 Each part also has a separate id.
-The whole structure of the message is available in [`udpinterface.hpp`](include/framestreamer/udpinterface.hpp) file as `FrameMessage`.
+The whole structure of the message is available in [`udpinterface.hpp`](include/farshow/udpinterface.hpp) file as `FrameMessage`.
 Then the message is sent to the client, which we assigned when creating the instance of `FrameSender`.

 ### Receive frames